psychoinformatics-de/ipsy-docs/content/pages/medusa/accessing_medusa.rst

 .. _XQuartz: https://www.xquartz.org/releases/XQuartz-2.7.7.html

-  **NOTE:** To skip entering your password every time you want to connect to medusa, you can also set up a ssh-key.
+  To skip entering your password every time you want to connect to medusa, you can also set up a ssh-key.
 If you do not have a ssh-key yet, follow the instructions over at `Github`_ on how set up your ssh key and how to add it to the ssh-agent (so that you won't have to re-enter your passphrase every